hsteinhilber/SQRL/README.md

 What is SQRL?
 -------------
 SQRL (pronounced "squirrel") stands for (S)ecure (Q)uick (R)eliable (L)ogin.
 It is a new
-login technology meant to eliminate manyu of the common issues we currently experience with traditional username and password style logins.
+login technology meant to eliminate many of the common issues we currently experience with traditional username and password style logins.
 It is extremely simple to use and completely secure.